-Challenge number Detail of challenge 1 Emotional Well-being and Mental Health: The wellbeing of many of our pupils has been impacted by the pandemic and this in turn is effecting their ability to concentrate and achieve their best possible outcomes.
+Challenge number Detail of challenge 1 Emotional Well-being and Mental Health : The wellbeing of many of our pupils has been impacted by the pandemic and this in turn is effecting their ability to concentrate and achieve their best possible outcomes.
 2 Learning: Barriers to learning are varied and numerous.
 In any group of pupils, you will find a range of physical, cognitive, communication, social and emotional skills and abilities.
 No two pupils have the same strengths and challenges.
 In order to meet this wide range of needs we provide an individualised curriculum and comprehensive provision package to support the individual identified needs of learners to help them overcome the barriers that they face.
 3 Employability:

 Our pupils have many barriers to employability including their individual learning difficulties, communication, physical needs and mental health.
 Our pupils need support to prepare for their future in the wider community including aspiring to employment.
-4 Social Opportunities: Social Opportunities: The covid pandemic limited the opportunities that our pupils had outside of school even further.
+4 Social Opportunities : The opportunities available to our pupils outside of school are limited.
 Within school we were unable to offer the same wide range of cultural capital that was always part of our offer and to which levels we wish to return.